-With the foil splitting away, this leaves just the polyester or nylon core entering your fabric and the metal foil backing up at the point of blockage.
+With the foil splitting away, this leaves just the thread core entering your fabric and the metal foil backing up at the point of blockage.

 Metallic Thread Variations

 With some effort, you can find metallic threads in different weights if you want a different thickness of thread for your project.
 (Learn more about thread weight in this post: types of embroidery thread explained.)

 Metallic needles also have a larger groove and larger scarf to protect the delicate metallic thread as it passes through the eye of the needle.
 (Confused about needles?
 Check out: types of machine embroidery needles explained for beginners.)

 In terms of sizes, if you are embroidering on a thinner fabric and using 40 wt thread, start with an 80/12 needle.

-Why You Need a Thread Stand or Alternate Spool Set-Up
+2. Add a Thread Stand or Alternate Spool Set-Up

 To prevent kinking of the metallic thread, avoid horizontal thread set up where the thread comes horizontally off the top of the spool.
 (See below.)